If you’re planning to drive from Los Angeles to San Francisco on the iconic Pacific Coast Highway, you’ll have one of

-Firstly, if you are reading this from another country than the US, let’s allay all fears of driving in the Unites States.
+Firstly, if you are reading this from another country and are not used to driving on the right, let’s allay all fears of driving in the Unites States.
 It’s a doddle!
+Don’t be scared.

-But secondly, make sure you have a GPS or data roaming plan to use maps on your phone if you actually want to drive along the coastal road.
+But secondly, make sure you have a GPS or data roaming plan to use maps on your phone if you actually want a coastal drive.

-Tip: your GPS will try and take you on the shortest route from LA via the interior I-5 road rather than the scenic route.
+Why?
+Your GPS will try and take you on the shortest route from Los Angeles via the interior I-5 road rather than the scenic route.
 Hence my cousin Kate and I taking off the wrong way for the first mile inland to the Los Angeles freeway.

-However, once onto it, we fooled the GPS by putting coastal destinations along our route and adding new towns as we went.
+However, once onto it, we fooled the GPS by putting in coastal destinations along our route and adding new towns as we went.

-We started our epic road trip in LA’s stunning beach town of Santa Monica with two days of R&R after our flight from New Zealand – this is still my favourite part of LA.
+We started our epic road trip in LA’s stunning beach town of Santa Monica with two days of R&R after our flight from New Zealand – this is a great place to start and still my favourite part of Los Angeles.

 I have stayed in Santa Monica at least a dozen times and wrote this post on my 7 favourite hotels in Santa Monica >>) we shopped till we dropped on the pedestrianised Third Street Promenade and enjoyed cocktails at sunset (see my top picks for 16 of the Best Bars in Santa Monica >>)

 Day 1 – Santa Monica to Santa Barbara

-Driving distance: 120km (75 miles) along the 101 BUT that will take you on inland roads for at least half the drive, so allow a bit more time to wind around the coast.
-(Allow 2.5 hours)
+Driving distance: 120km (75 miles) along the 101 BUT that will take you on inland roads for at least half the drive, so you might want to allow a bit more time to wind around the coast.

 Where to stay: Brisas del Mar, Santa Barbara